tripitakit/ItalianGeolocations/README.md

 # ItalianGeolocations

 ItalianGeolocations API serves Italian cities' geolocations
+  * A toy project to teach myself Elixir/Phoenix

-  * Developed with Elixir/Phoenix and ETS as in-memory database
+  * It uses ETS as in-memory database for cities' geolocation data
-  * City names queries are case-insensitive and whole-word
+  * City-names queries are case-insensitive and whole-word

 ## API

 ### GET /api/v1/geolocate/{An Italian city name}